walterdejong/synctool/doc/chapter6.md

 This chapter may be of importance if you already are using an older version of synctool, and wish to upgrade to synctool 6.
 Everything you need to know is really in the previous chapters, so some sound advice: read the manual!
-Other than that, this chapter gives some pointers how to go about lifting your installation up to level 6.
+Other than that, this chapter gives some pointers on how to lift your installation up to level 6.

 First of all, this is a big upgrade so be sure you have some time on your hands.
-It is recommended that your current synctool setup is 'clean', does not produce any errors, and that your cluster is 'in sync' (ie. no pending changes).
+It is recommended that your current synctool setup is 'clean', does not produce any errors, and that your cluster is 'in sync' (ie. there are no pending changes).
 It is also recommended that you first read through this chapter (and/or the entire manual) before taking any action.

 This chapter assumes your old synctool repository is `/var/lib/synctool/`.
 The programs are under `/opt/synctool/`.